Croatia daily COVID-19 infections exceed 1,000 for first time

-ZAGREB, Oct 16 (Reuters) - Croatia reported 1,131 COVID-19 cases on Friday, the first time the Adriatic country of four million people has exceeded 1,000 cases a day.
+ZAGREB (Reuters) - Croatia reported 1,131 COVID-19 cases on Friday, the first time the Adriatic country of four million people has exceeded 1,000 infections a day.

-In the last 10 days the number of new infections has accelerated from around 300 a day to reach 793 on Thursday, part of a surge in infections across Europe with the approach of winter.
+In the last 10 days the number of new cases has accelerated from about 300 a day to reach 793 on Thursday, part of a surge in infections across Europe with the approach of winter.

 The country, which depends heavily on tourism, tightened measures to fight the disease this week by making face masks obligatory indoors and limiting the number of guests in bars and restaurants.